Kotlin/kotlinx.serialization/docs-website/topics/serialization-polymorphism.md

 ```
 {kotlin-runnable="true"}

-This configuration produces the same JSON structure as [using sealed classes for closed polymorphic classes](#serialize-closed-polymorphic-classes), but it supports open polymorphic classes.
+This configuration produces the same JSON structure as the example in the [Serialize closed polymorphic classes section](#serialize-closed-polymorphic-classes), but it supports open polymorphic classes.

 > This example works only on the JVM because of `serializer()` function restrictions.
 > In Kotlin/JS and Kotlin/Native, use an explicit serializer: `format.encodeToString(PolymorphicSerializer(Project::class), data)`